joshwadd/Advanced_Lane_Detection/README.md

 ### Combining tracks

 Finally the binary masks from the two tracks are combined together to produce the final binary image mask detecting the road lane lines.
-Its useful to visualise the binary mask in RBG space where the colour mask is plotting on the green channel ad
+Its useful to visualise the binary mask in RBG space where the colour mask is plotting on the green channel and the gradien
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI2MzQzNzc1MF19
+eyJoaXN0b3J5IjpbMjM4NjUwMTU5XX0=
 -->